Virginia Uranium, Inc. v. Warren

 Virginia Uranium, Inc. v.
-Warren, 587 U.S. ___ (2019), was a United States Supreme Court case from the October 2018 term.
-In a split opinion, the Court held that the state of Virginia's ban on uranium mining did not conflict with the Atomic Energy Act.
+Warren, 587 U.S. 761 (2019), was a United States Supreme Court case from the October 2018 term.
+In a split opinion, the Court held that the state of Virginia's ban on uranium mining did not conflict with the Atomic Energy Act, and let the ban stand.

 This case is significant because of its strong impact on environmentalism as well as its discussion of the interplay between states' rights and federal supremacy.
 It also featured an extensive discussion as to what extent courts should evaluate a legislature's motive for passing a law.